 Can you be both socially responsible and make money while doing so?
 The short answer is yes, and we’ll show you how to amplify both.

-But first, let’s explain why social responsibility isn’t straightforward.
-Corporate social responsibility (CSR) is defined as “assessing and taking responsibility for the company’s effects on the environment and impact on social welfare…[and] can involve incurring short-term costs that do not provide an immediate financial benefit to the company.
-But instead promote positive social and environmental change.”
+But first, let's explain why social responsibility isn't straightforward.
+Corporate social responsibility (CSR) is defined, according to Investopedia, as "assessing and taking responsibility for the company's effects on the environment and impact on social welfare…[and] can involve incurring short-term costs that do not provide an immediate financial benefit to the company.
+But instead promote positive social and environmental change."

 In short, CSR is all about compensating for its effect on the environment and community.
 And it can exist in an array of initiatives- from reducing the company's carbon footprint with clean energy solutions to being proactive about labor laws and benefits, or donating to local or global charities.